femboyfin/dbdideas/survivor_perks.md

 - Instead of activating after repairing Generators, gain **1 Token**
   - Allows you to bank multiple tokens and apply multiple illusions simultaneously, as well as progress towards another illusion while one is still active.
-- Pressing the Active Ability button now consumes **-1 Token** when spawning a Static Illusion
+- Pressing the Activate Ability button now consumes **-1 Token** when spawning a Static Illusion
-  - Changed Active Ability button to use the new token-based system from the change above.
+  - Changed Activate Ability button to use the new token-based system from the change above.
 - Now suppresses screams while interacting with a prop with a Static Illusion placed on it
   - Enables stealthing within the illusion.
-- Increased duration to **100/110/120 seconds** *(was 40/50/60)
+- Increased duration to **100/110/120 seconds** *(was 40/50/60)*
   - Numbers buff reverting this nerf from [8.2.0](https://deadbydaylight.wiki.gg/wiki/Mirrored_Illusion#Patch_8.2.0)